tatidem/react_performance/README.md

 ### Conclusion

 Through the use of `React.memo` and `useMemo`, we significantly reduced unnecessary renders, improving performance across the application.
 Searching and sorting operations now execute faster, and UI interactions are smoother.
 The React Dev Tools Profiler confirmed these improvements through reduced commit and render durations.

-Future improvements could include virtualization techniques for further performance gains when handling a large number of countries.